 Stage groupings can have a value of 1 to 4.
 They are written as Roman numerals I,

 II, III, and IV.
-The higher the number, the more advanced the cancer is.
-Letters and
+The higher the number, the more cancer there is and the more it has

 The stage of a cancer is one of the most important things to know when deciding how

-to treat the cancer.
+to treat it.
 Be sure to ask your child's healthcare provider to explain the stage

-of your child's cancer to you in a way you can understand.
+of your child's cancer in a way you can understand.

 How is Ewing sarcoma in children treated in a child?

 Treatment depends on the stage and other factors.
 Ewing sarcoma can be treated with